ap0llo/changelog/docs/message-overrides.md

 You can customize the directory to use for message overrides through the [Source Directory Path setting](./configuration/settings/message-overrides.md#source-directory-path).

-💡Tip: To initialize a override file with the commit's original message, you can run
+💡Tip: To initialize an override file with the commit's original message, you can run

 ```ps1
 git show -s --format=%B <COMMIT> > .\.config\changelog\message-overrides\<COMMIT>